 12 Jul Great Community Managers Have Self-Respect

 This is the first article in a series on the characteristics that make community managers tick.
-Be sure to read the prologue, The Attributes of Great Community Managers, to see what’s coming and to understand why I’m writing this series.
+Be sure to read the prologue, The Attributes of Great Community Managers (fixed link), to see what’s coming and to understand why I’m writing this series.
 I’m kicking it off with the attribute that makes all the others possible: self-respect.